 Visitors don’t want to fill out your form to get to your content.

-Consider the most common content marketing used for lead generation— whitepapers, webinars, research papers, solution briefs, videos.
+Consider the most common content assets used for lead generation— whitepapers, webinars, research papers, solution briefs, videos.
 There is usually no way for your audience to consume or experience the content unless they’ve completed a form to gain access to it.
 Lucky them.
 In an ever-growing sea of undifferentiated, disappointing content, an increasing number of your visitors are probably landing and leaving when arrive at the all-too-familiar gate—a form to fill out before they get the right to see your content.
 Adding insult to injury, if your visitor was really interested in the topic, they are savvy enough to know they can probably do just a tiny bit more searching and surfing to uncover a free, un-gated source of good information.

 The days of gating your best content and requiring visitors to complete a form before they are granted access are quickly becoming a thing of the past, because it’s just not working like it used to.
 The ‘let’s gate all of our great content’ mentality is old school lead gen marketing, and it’s butting right up against modern content marketing and user expectations, which is more about getting the content out there for all to consume, share and experience.